 Your Promise Protects

-Remembering and re-affirming your promise to God and to your spouse can help you walk away from “slippery places” and resist temptations when they come.
+Remembering and re-affirming your promise to God and your spouse can help you walk away from “slippery places” and resist temptations when they come.

 Your Promise Works